supporting the fight for justice

 THE NARRATIVE HUB

-Producing digital content for civic engagement
+A model for civic engagement campaigns

 A critical function of a healthy democracy is an engaged populace who votes.
 Yet the right and safe access to voting has long been a struggle for Black, POC, and Latinx people in this country.
-In 2020, with the added concerns of Covid-19 and the continued police violence against Black lives, there is even more risk of people dropping out because of health and safety concerns.
-Rising online misinformation campaigns and other digital threats further discourage these communities.
+In 2020, with the added concerns of Covid-19 and the continued police violence against Black lives, there was even more risk of people dropping out because of health and safety concerns.
+Rising online misinformation campaigns and other digital threats further discourage our communities.

 A Black-led movement demanding police accountability and justice has galvanized anger, grief, and frustration over the repeated killings of Black men and women both historically and in the present-day -- but also hope for a future rooted in true belonging.
 People worldwide are participating in a pivotal uprising that will reshape not only our relationship with Black communities but also our collective future.
 Our monthly Livestream series is providing space for cutting-edge conversations among activists, scholars, journalists, and other thought leaders to provide context and analysis on this transformative moment and envision what comes next in the movement for racial justice.